-Over the past 12 months the underlying share price discount to NAV narrowed slightly from 4.9% to 4.3%.
-As at the latest practicable date prior to the publication of this report, being 8 May 2018, the discount has narrowed and stands at 3.3%.

-The Company's discount continues to be one of the narrowest within the UK small cap peer group.
+Over the past 12 months the underlying share price discount to NAV narrowed slightly from 4.3% to 3.5%.
+As at the latest practicable date prior to the publication of this report, being 2 April 2019, the discount stands at 4.2%, confirming it as one of the narrowest within the UK small-cap peer group.
+Nevertheless, the Board continues to monitor the discount level and may seek to limit any future volatility through the prudent use of share buybacks.